 All Committee members must be present and sign the appropriate paperwork following successful defense of the dissertation.
 Most dissertations, even in the final form for the meeting, require some follow-up work.
 The Doctoral Final Defense Form in Slate must be completed and submitted to the UA Graduate School once a student has passed their dissertation defense.

 After the successful defense, the Committee Acceptance Form for Electronic Dissertation must be completed and submitted to the UA graduate school once the dissertation committee is ready to sign off on the final version of the dissertation.
 In other words, a student can pass their defense, but the committee may want them to make changes before the dissertation is submitted to the Graduate School.
-In this case, only the Doctoral Final Defense form would be submitted in Slate to acknowledge that the defense has taken place and the outcome of the defense, but the Committee Acceptance Form for Electronic Dissertation would be held student has made the changes required by the dissertation committee.
+In this case, only the Doctoral Final Defense form would be submitted in Slate to acknowledge that the defense has taken place and the outcome of the defense, but the Committee Acceptance Form for Electronic Dissertation would be held until student has made the changes required by the dissertation committee.
 Thus, the PhD candidate’s program effectively concludes when all Committee members accept the dissertation and sign the appropriate paperwork.

 Time Limits for Degree Completion Requirements